tdyer/ruby-basics/README.md

 * Name of your fifth grade teacher, same person as your first grade teacher.
 * Your first grade teacher got married and their last name changed. *Yep, probably need to change the value in-place.*
 * Your third grade teacher had a child with the same name but they are using the suffix 'JR'.
-* Name of some therimin instructor that you will have after you finally get around to signing up for instruction at the senior center. *Oh, maybe you don't have a name for them yet but you want a variable.*
 * Go back to the above "What is a variable" and show someone examples of each item in the list.

 ## Variables in Depth (Optional)